Fredro Starr: Acting career

 Other film credits include Ride, Light It Up, and Save the Last Dance.

 On television, Starr had a regular role on Moesha as the title character's boyfriend and fiancé.
 He appeared in three episodes of HBO's The Wire as Marquis "Bird" Hilton.
 Starr co-hosted Paramount Domestic Television's daily half-hour urban dance competition, Dance 360, with actor Kel Mitchell.
 The program aired for one season in 2004 before being canceled due to poor ratings.

 Starr also filmed guest appearances on NYPD Blue, Law & Order, Blade: The Series (in which Sticky Fingaz starred in the title role), and Promised Land.
 He played Ricky Gannon on a CSI: Miami episode that aired February 2, 2009, and appeared on New York Undercover in the episode entitled "Student Affairs."

-Fredro producing a documentary about his mentor, Jam Master Jay, entitled Two Turntables and a Microphone: The Life and Death of Jam Master Jay and served as Executive Consultant on the Sticky Fingaz-directed Lionsgate hip hop musical feature film, A Day In The Life, which he also stars in.
+Fredro produced a documentary about his mentor, Jam Master Jay, entitled Two Turntables and a Microphone: The Life and Death of Jam Master Jay and served as Executive Consultant on the Sticky Fingaz-directed Lionsgate hip hop musical feature film, A Day In The Life, which he also stars in.

 Between 2009 and 2010, Starr starred in 12 episodes for the web series Tales Of The Industry.
 Director: Sanz Pareil TV (Sanz Pareil & Brian "BK" Kim).

 In 2012, Starr starred in 20 episodes for the web series 16 Bars with Fredro Starr.
 Director: Myster DL.

 Starr plays the lead in the independent feature-length film Diamond Ruff, which had its premiere in Hartford, Connecticut on November 1, 2013.

 In 2018, was filmed the movie Firestarr 2, consisting of video clips for songs from the album Firestarr 2.